 Of course, none of these SYNC panorama stories can give a perfect or complete explanation of "the world".
 That's why we keep updating them, and we also encourage other people to make their own versions of them.
 Read our versions as prototypes, not finished products.

 For a quick preview of the panoramas, you may want to try the seven "mini-story" summaries, only 100 words each.
 If one catches your interest, click the link at the end to see the 800 word version.

 Seven panoramic versions of the biblical story

-Each telling the same "story of the world" from a different angle
+Each telling the same "story of the world" and God's "campaign" from a different angle

 2-minute read each